-v.
-District Parks, for passive recreation, are to be provided by the developer in the locations shown on the Cumbalum Precinct B Staging Plan (Figure 3 - Appendix C).
-District parks with a minimum area of 4,050 m are to be provided for every 300 Final Lots;

-- vi.
-District Parks are to be embellished, to Council's satisfaction, and may include walking paths, picnic shelters, BBQ facilities and play equipment; - vii.
-Stage 1 shall include two district parks each 2,050-2,500m2 in area or one large district park exceeding 4,050m2; - viii.
-District parks should have dimensions that allow for multiple uses and buffers if provided lineally, and - ix.
-District parks must provide for additional open space for activities that may expand over time, including basketball, skate park, pump track or community garden.
+- v.
+District Parks, for passive recreation, are to be provided by the developer in the locations shown on the Cumbalum Precinct B Staging Plan (Figure 3 Appendix C).
+District parks with a minimum area of 4050 m2 are to be provided for every 300 Final Lots; - vi.
+District Parks are to be embellished, to Council's satisfaction, and may include walking paths, picnic shelters, BBQ facilities and play equipment; and - vii.
+District Parks are to be provided prior to the creation of the 300th Final Lot that creates the need for the District Park.